tmgall/EtymologyGame/README.md

 ## To-do

-* Add "close guess" functionality
+* Move keyboard to default to the bottom
-* Add Charlie's suggestions
+* Add better spacing with word box
 * Bug test
 * Buy domain